Do you constantly feel one way or another around your family?

 The hero is often the oldest child (including an adult child), although any child can be an overachiever.
 His role is to keep himself together and be the best he can be.
 The family embraces his role as he makes the family look good.
 Unfortunately, he is often serious, perfectionist, and rigid, and is unwilling to look at how this role is negatively affecting him and those around him.

 The mascot tends to be the second child and his role is to keep everyone laughing, being the source of humor, or even getting into trouble for his pranks.
-This often is his way to cope with the family problems and he takes everyone’s mind off the addiction and dysfunction by being the court jester.
+This often is his way to cope with family problems and he takes everyone’s mind off the addiction and dysfunction by being the court jester.
 However, he is typically immature and cannot reach his own feelings.

-This role is for the child who is acts out with their behavior in order to try to get attention.
-As children grow, they learn that negative attention is better than no attention, so the scapegoat gets in trouble at home, at school, in the community, at work, and other places.
+This role is for the child who acts out with their behavior in order to try to get attention.
+As children grow, they learn that negative attention is better than no attention, so the scapegoat gets in trouble at home, at school, in the community, at work, and in other places.
 The acting out is a direct cry for help but this behavior becomes a way to detract the family from the addictive problems as they focus on the problem child.
 This is a way for the parents to blame a child as the “identified problem,” therefore, not examining the other problems.

 Family Roles Are Fluid As Families Become More Dysfunctional Over Time

 While these roles are common, they also vary in different family systems.
 Sometimes roles may be combined such as the mascot and the scapegoat.
-Also, the roles in the family can change such as the hero oldest daughter gets into drugs and another child steps up to be the hero.
+Also, the roles in the family can change such as the hero’s oldest daughter gets into drugs and another child steps up to be the hero.

 To cope with this dysfunction, check out AA, NA, Al-Anon, Codependents Anonymous or other self-help programs.
 If this is an emergency, call a local or national hotline such as Families Anonymous – 800-736-9805.
 And finally, continue to read articles on this site, other sites, and/or read Wegscheider-Cruse’s books such as Another Chance, Codependency, and Coupleship.